-PSYC 308 Research in Social Psychology (S-1,2)
+[PSYC 308 Research in Social Psychology

 4 sem. hrs.
 Prereq.: PSYC 203, 248, and consent of the instructor.

-Discusses research methods in social psychology and the application of social psychological findings to various human environments.
+Not offered 2014-15] Discusses research methods in social psychology and the application of social psychological findings to various human environments.
 Students will participate in conducting all phases of a research project from design to data collection and analysis.
 Dukes.